preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 .. image:: teamwork-navigation-v7.png

-Here's an example of a teamwork Navigation list (image from Omnia v7):
+Here's an example of a teamwork Navigation list:

 .. image:: my-sites-example-v7.png